aurelia/aurelia/docs/user-docs/getting-started/conditional-rendering.md

 {% endtabs %}

 In the example above, we are storing the resolved value from the promise in the `data` property, and then passing the value to the `foo-bar` custom element by binding the `foo-data` property.
-Due to the fact that `promise.resolve` creates its own scope, this does not add a property to the binding context; that is for the example above the `data` property in `MyApp` stays uninitialized (more precisely, the `data` property never end up in the instance of `MyApp`).
+Due to the fact that `promise.resolve` creates its own scope, this does not add a property to the binding context.
+This means that for the example above the `data` property in `MyApp` stays uninitialized (more precisely, the `data` property never end up being in the instance of `MyApp`).
-This is useful when we need that data only in view from passing from one component to another custom element, because it does not pollute the underlying view-model.
+This is useful when we need the data only in view for passing from one component to another custom element, as it does not pollute the underlying view-model.
 Note that this does not make any difference in terms of data binding or change observation.
 However, when we do need to access the settled data inside the view model, we can use the `$parent.data` or `$parent.err` as shown in the example below.